conormkelly/reamo/features/TRANSPORT_SYNC.md

 ## Overview

 This specification defines a complete system for synchronizing visual transport display (beat indicators, playhead position, BPM pulse) with audio playback over WiFi.
-The target is **±20ms visual accuracy** — below the human perception threshold — so a musician looking at their phone sees beat indicators pulse in sync with what they hear from REAPER.
+The target is **±15ms visual accuracy** — comfortably below the 20ms human perception threshold — so a musician looking at their phone sees beat indicators pulse in sync with what they hear from REAPER.

+> **Note:** 20ms is the detection threshold for trained musicians; targeting 15ms provides margin for jitter spikes.

 **Problem:** WebSocket transport state arrives 50-200ms+ after the audio plays.
 On variable WiFi, this delay fluctuates (jitter), causing the visual beat indicator to stutter and drift from the audio.